jundalisay/spblist/content/en/research/descartes/optics/part-01b.md

 #### Refraction as Bending

-But the surfaces can also cause them to gain a circular motion in varous proportions.
+But the surfaces can also cause them to gain a circular motion in various proportions.

  <!-- it can also consist in several other things and, by this means, cause these balls, if they have previously had only a simple straight motion, to lose part of it, and acquire instead a circular one, which can have various proportions with what they retain of the straight one, according to the way in which the surface of the body which they encounter can be variously arranged.  -->